 Developing a sensible budget is the key to getting maximum value when shopping for your wedding flowers.
 Here are some tips to get you started.

-How to Develop A Sensible Wedding Flower Budget
+Here’s How to Sensibly Develop A Wedding Flower Budget You Can Stick To

 Every bride understands the important role that flowers play in their wedding.
 So no matter how large or small her wedding flower budget is, every bride wants to get the most for the money she has to spend on flowers.

-The secret to getting the best wedding flower value is to avoid a common mistake that a lot of brides make.
+The secret to getting the best wedding flower value is to avoid a common mistake that many brides make.

 “Not knowing how much money you actually have to spend”

 It doesn’t matter if you are working with a florist, doing your own flowers, or both.
 Before you can decide what you want, you need to know how much money you really will be able to spend.

 For me, it’s much easier to work with a bride who is upfront about her wedding flower budget.
 It doesn’t need to be an exact amount – a ballpark figure will do.
 But at least we’ll have a starting point and can move forward from there.

 In fact, I make it easy to get a feel for the typical cost of most of the weddings we do by posting them on our wedding flower site.